-I use small portion bags of tamarind juice you can easily rip open.
-If you really can’t find any, then I suggest the best tamarind alternative is a mixture of brown sugar, lemon juice and pomegranate or pear molasses.
+I use small portion bags of tamarind juice that you can easily rip open.
+If you really can’t find any, then I suggest that the best tamarind alternative for these eggs belanda is a mixture of brown sugar, lemon juice and pomegranate or pear molasses.

-Since you already need the sugar and lemon juice in this recipe, a tablespoon of the molasses will do because otherwise this dish will be too sweet in the end.
-Adjust the flavors the way you like by adding extra sugar or lemon juice!
+Since you already need the sugar and lemon juice in this eggs belanda recipe, a single tablespoon of the molasses will do because otherwise this dish will be way too sweet in the end.
+You can adjust the flavors the way you like by adding extra sugar or lemon juice in the end.

 Then also take a quick look at my steak marinade recipe with tamarind as well!